Iron Rattler: Reception

 Iron Rattler has generally been well received.
 Keith Miller of Funworld Magazine described the ride as "wonderfully smooth" highlighting the slow cresting of the lift hill as an "enjoyable element".
 He concludes by stating "there's not one restful moment on this ride".
 Arthur Levine of About.com gave the ride 4.5 out of 5 stars.
 Levine applauded Six Flags for replacing a bad wooden roller coaster with "a wonderful, remarkably smooth, thoroughly fun and enjoyable ride".
 He also gives kudos to Rocky Mountain Construction who manufactured the I-Box track and redesigned the ride.
 Brenda Solis of KLQB described the ride as "the most intense, craziest roller coaster ever".
 She also compared the renovated ride to the original ride, stating "the old Rattler wasn't as scary or intense or fast as the new one".

-Before Iron Rattler's debut year, Rattler was only ranked once in the Amusement Todays Golden Ticket Awards for the 2011 Top 50 Wooden Coasters ranked at 47 in the world, since the creation of the award in 1998.
-After the renovation in 2013, Iron Rattler was ranked highly by the voters.
-The ride was ranked the second-best new ride of 2013 with 19% of the vote.
-It also ranked at position 11 for the world's best steel roller coasters its debut year.
+Before Iron Rattler's debut year, Rattler was only ranked once in Amusement Todays Golden Ticket Awards Top 50 Wooden Coasters.
+After the renovation in 2013, Iron Rattler was ranked far higher by voters.
+The ride was voted the second-best new ride of 2013 with 19% of the votes.
+It also ranked at position 11 for the world's best steel roller coasters its debut year, and has remained in the top 50 ever since.